ROCm/rocWMMA/docs/installation.rst

 System requirements
 ^^^^^^^^^^^^^^^^^^^
-As a general rule, 8GB of system memory is required for a full rocWMMA build.
+As a general rule, a minimum of 8GB of system memory is required for a full rocWMMA build.
 This value can be lower if rocWMMA is built without tests.
-This value may also increase in the future as more functions are added to rocWMMA.
+This value may also increase in the future as more features are added to rocWMMA.

 GPU support
 ^^^^^^^^^^^
-AMD CDNA class GPU featuring matrix core support: `gfx908`, `gfx90a` as `gfx9`
+AMD CDNA class GPU featuring matrix core support: `gfx908`, `gfx90a`, `gfx940`, `gfx941`, `gfx942` as `gfx9`

 .. note::
-    Double precision FP64 datatype support requires gfx90a
+    Double precision FP64 datatype support requires gfx90a, gfx940, gfx941 or gfx942
+    F8 and BF8 datatype support requires gfx940, gfx941 or gfx942

 Or